Welcome Back

 Nicole-Evangeline Grace (Nika)

 Welcome to my little nook in the cosmos.
-I'm so glad your here!
+I’m so glad you’re here.

-All of us carry a gatherers basket filled by those that journeyed before us; we carry their wisdom, their grace, their heartache and triumphs.
-My life is becoming one great mantra of gratitude and remembrance and I want to share that with you- for we are woven from the same thread that made the poets, the healers, the farmers, the map-makers and warriors that came before us, and we won't let their efforts be in vain.
+All of us carry a gatherer’s basket filled by those who journeyed before us—wisdom, grace, heartache, and triumph.
+My life has become a mantra of gratitude and remembrance, and I want to share that with you.
+We’re woven from the same thread that made the poets, healers, farmers, map-makers, and warriors who came before us—and I don’t want their efforts to be in vain.

-My path to spiritual guide and healer has been anything but conventional, if there’s such a thing as conventional.
-My own childhood was pockmarked by loss and confusion that shaped me in the most wonderful ways- it was the beginning of my love-affair with the whole of life and realization that we we are sacred beings, who carry a sacred truth as our divine birthright.
+My path as a spiritual guide, shamanic coach, and healer has been anything but conventional (if there’s such a thing).
+Alongside shamanic practice, I work as an intuitive medium—listening for ancestral presence, spirit-guidance, and the symbolic language of the soul.
+My childhood was pockmarked by loss and confusion, and it shaped me in the most unexpected, luminous ways.
+It became the beginning of my love affair with the whole of life—and the remembering that we are sacred beings, carrying a sacred truth as our birthright.

-I’m deeply connected to my elusive Athabaskan ancestors, and have spent my adult life strengthening those connections, while also sourcing from the Q’ero earth-medicine traditions whose lineage I’ve been welcomed and initiated into.
+I’m deeply connected to my elusive Athabaskan ancestors, and I’ve spent my adult life strengthening those connections, while also drawing from the Q’ero earth-medicine traditions whose lineage I’ve been welcomed into through mentorship and ceremonial study.
 I’ve also been blessed to have many wonderful teachers from other traditions along the way.

-While core shamanic practices frame my journey, identifying archetypal patterns and energies through the work of Carl Jung and Caroline Myss animated my understanding of the nature of the Divine as an ever-present organic system of life itself- the consciousness of all life interconnected into one cosmic network of all creation.
+While core shamanic practices frame my journey, identifying archetypal patterns and energies through the work of Carl Jung and Caroline Myss animated my understanding of the Divine as an ever-present, organic system of life itself—the consciousness of all life interconnected into one cosmic network of creation.

 I acknowledge that I live, love, and work in Maine, the home of the Wabanaki, currently made up of Maliseet, Mi’kmaq, Passamaquoddy, Abenaki, and Penobscot, and that I will strive to learn about the history (past and present) of native people in my communities